Add cleanup job to remove everything that have been created on your cloud provider by Terraform

 To remove all things created by Terraform, we will create a

-destroy job which simply call a terraform destroy command.
+destroy job which calls a terraform destroy (opens new window) command.

 Follow those steps to apply all changes described in this step